erichall/webgl-30/README.md

 we did add something called frustum, or viewing frustum.
 I had no idea what that was before, but it's the region of where a 3d model appears on the screen.
 When peeking on today's mission, I came to understand why the F is not visible if we not move it manually.
-The reason for this is that we have put the F right on top of you, at (0,0,0) and thats why you don't see it at first.
+The reason for this is that we have put the F right on top of you, at (0,0,0) and that's why you don't see it at first.
 I guess this is what cameras are for!

-Found some OG tutorial for matrixes and viewing: (https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection)[https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection]
+Found some OG tutorial for matrixes and viewing: [https://developer.mozilla.org/](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection)

 ##### What did we do today?
-Not much, dabbed into matrices, it sores my eye to have it hardcoded like this but I couldn't manage to neither install `clojure.core.matrix` or come up with a better solution to the current impl, at least it's fast.
+Not much, dabbed into matrices, it sores my eye to have it hardcoded like this, but I couldn't manage to neither install `clojure.core.matrix` or come up with a better solution to the current impl, at least it's fast.

 ##### Moving forward?